 Finally, a comment about the assumption that all craters produced by sporadic meteoroids and NEOs are simple.
-This is true for sporadic meteoroids which we’ve defined as 10 g and smaller.
+This is true for sporadic meteoroids which has been defined as 10 g and smaller.
 However, it is not true for the upper end of the size range of NEOs considered here.
 The author used Holsapple’s web calculator and obtained the following asteroid diameters at the transition from simple to complex craters for two impact speeds and two impact angles.

 Table 10.4-1.
 NEO Diameter at Transition from Simple to Complex Craters